expo/expo/docs/pages/versions/v26.0.0/introduction/installation.md

 ### Android emulator

-[Download Genymotion](https://www.genymotion.com/fun-zone/) (free version) and follow the [Genymotion installation guide](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm).
-Once you've installed Genymotion, create a virtual device - we recommend a Nexus 5, the Android version is up to you.
+Follow our [Android Studio emulator guide](../../workflow/android-studio-emulator/) to set up Android tools and create a virtual device.
 Start up the virtual device when it's ready.

-Once the emulator is open and you have a project open in XDE, you can press _Open project in Expo on Android_ in XDE and it will install the Expo client to the emulator and open up your app inside of it.
-If you run into any issues follow our [Genymotion guide](../../workflow/genymotion/#genymotion).
+Once the emulator is open and you have a project open in Expo Dev Tools, you can press _Run on Android device/emulator_ in Expo Dev Tools and it will install the Expo client to the emulator and open up your app inside of it.

 ## Node.js